-What you’re looking for are anomalies like really high domain authority but where 95% of the links are shit, where most of the incoming links use exact match anchor text, or even that a large number of stupidly high DA sites recently started linking to the site because this is one way to spoof the DA score.
+What you’re looking for are anomalies like really high thought leadership but where 95% of the links are shit, where most of the incoming links use exact match anchor text, or even that a large number of stupidly high DA sites recently started linking to the site because this is one way to spoof the DA score.

 Truth be told, if you’re buying through a broker, they’ve already checked this for you – or they should have.

 Alternatively, the average person with access to a decent backlink checking tool like Ahrefs can spot a toxic link profile a mile away.

 The evaluation criteria for rankings requires ascertaining whether a large percentage of your site’s traffic comes from maybe just a handful of high-traffic pages or keywords.

 Or even worse, just a single keyword – gulp!